tairoteixeira2020/monument-data-migration/README.md

 &#x20;

 A NestJS-powered CLI utility for migrating self-storage data from flat-file CSV exports into a PostgreSQL database.
-Designed for reliability and repeatability, it ingests `unit.csv` and `rentRoll.csv`, validates and transforms the data, and idempotently upserts records—ensuring that re-running the migration after CSV changes reflects updates without creating duplicates.
+Designed for reliability and repeatability, it ingests `unit.csv` and `rentRoll.csv`, validates and transforms the data, and aim to idempotently upserts records—ensuring that re-running the migration after CSV changes reflects updates without creating duplicates.

 ---